 Administration.
 The 2014 Plan will be administered by our board of directors, or if our board of directors does not administer the 2014 Plan, a committee of our board of directors that complies with the applicable requirements of Section 162(m) of the Code, Section 16 of the Exchange Act and any other applicable legal or stock exchange listing requirements (each of our board of directors or such committee, the "plan administrator").
-The plan administrator may interpret the 2014 Plan and may prescribe, amend and rescind rules and make all other determinations necessary or desirable for the administration of the 2014 Plan, provided that the plan administrator will not have the authority to reprice or cancel and regrant any award at a lower exercise, base or purchase price in exchange for cash, property or other awards without first obtaining the approval of our stockholders.
+The plan administrator may interpret the 2014 Plan and may prescribe, amend and rescind rules and make all other determinations necessary or desirable for the administration of the 2014 Plan, provided that the plan administrator will not have the authority to reprice or cancel and regrant any award at a lower exercise, base or purchase price or cancel any award with an exercise, base or purchase price in exchange for cash, property or other awards without first obtaining the approval of our stockholders.